yavorsky/unbuilt.app/README.md

 # unbuilt.app

-An open-source web tool that "unbuilds" websites to reveal their tech stacks in real-time.
+An open-source web tool that displays "unbuilt" websites to reveal their tech stack in real-time.
 Takes seconds to analyze bundled and minfied codebase and to detect modern and legacy technologies by url.

 **🚀 Live at: [https://unbuilt.app](https://unbuilt.app)**